muffato/muffato.github.io/cv.md

 I worked on improving the user interface of Exogean, a software for annotating gene structures in eukaryotic genomic DNA.
+This was a pivotal experience that steered my life towards bioinformatics.

 ## Contractor - Cost-analysis tool for electronics manufacturers